Want to capture hearts and minds? Inflame the creative impulse? Here are a few pointers to get you going.

 You can also mix it up with some crazy, weird projects!
 You'll grab attention with something novel.

 Play Well With Others

 How does your product interact with platforms that are already popular?
-Can you use your board or software with the Raspberry Pi, Intel Edison, or Particle Photon?
+Can you use your board or software with the Raspberry Pi or Particle Photon?
 Can you program it with the Arduino IDE, or with something similar?
 Post some projects that relate to platforms that people may already know and use.